JuliaReach/SpaceExParser.jl/docs/src/about.md

 This project is synchronized with Travis CI, such that each PR gets tested before merging (and the build is automatically triggered after each new commit).

-For the maintainability of this project, the tests suite should pass before a PR is merged.
+For the maintainability of this project, the test suite should pass before a PR is merged.
 To run the unit tests locally, you should do:

 ```julia